albireo77/moonrtx/README.md

 ## Requirements
 - Python
 - pip (Python package manager)
-- NVIDIA RTX graphics card with installed NVIDIA drivers
+- **NVIDIA RTX graphics card with installed NVIDIA drivers**
-- As of now application was tested on Windows only.
-It should run on Linux when PlotOptiX prerequisites for this OS are met.
+- As of now application was tested only on Windows.
+I have no possibility to test it under Linux.
+Nevertheless, it should run on Linux when PlotOptiX prerequisites for this OS are met.
 More details [here](https://github.com/rnd-team-dev/plotoptix?tab=readme-ov-file#linux-prerequisites)

 ## Install
 ```bash